fguillen/fantasy/README.md

 Specially intended to use Ruby as a learning language to introduce children into programming.

+**Attention**: This project is in early development phase, right now it is just an experiment

 ## Installation

 Add this line to your application's Gemfile: